 Copyright 2017 by Wallace K. Ewing, Ph.D.
 No part of this book may be reproduced without the written consent of the author.
 Second digital edition, November 2018.
 Third digital edition, November 2019.
 Second print edition and fourth digital edition, November 2020.
 Fifth digital edition, January 2022.
 Sixth digital edition, January 2023.
+Seventh digital edition, January 2024.

-Title page photograph: Spring Lake House, which burned down in 1916.
+Last page photograph: North Shore Marina, opened in 1952.
 Author's collection.
-Last page photograph: Strawberry Point, Spring Lake, 1911.
-Author's collection.

 BUILDINGS AND SITES

 Listed by address

 Contents

-GRAND HAVEN AREA 3
+GRAND HAVEN AREA ۷

 FERRYSBURG AREA

-SPRING LAKE AREA 274
+SPRING LAKE AREA 238

-FRUITPORT AREA 321
+FRUITPORT AREA 285

 GRAND HAVEN AREA

 12 North First Street [approximate number]

 Attorney Robert Duncan's office was located at this address from the mid-1800s until about the time of his death in 1903.
 In 1910, it was the residence of Cyrus and Mathilda Wise and their grandson, Ellis Wise.
 By 1917 "Dodge Bros.
 Cars" were offered at this site for "\$1265 F.O.B.
 Detroit."
 James J. Perry was the distributor.
 Nash automobiles also were offered at this address in the same decade.
 The Elman & De Witt Chevrolet Sales and Service Company opened here in 1925.
 Frank E. Miller I bought the business from Nick De Witt in 1940 and operated Miller Chevrolet until at least the late 1950s, and then moved to 1701 Beacon Boulevard.
 After Miller's death, and the death of his son, Frank E. Miller II, Otto Vanden Bosch became president of the business.
 Grand Haven Chrysler-Plymouth Company came next, followed in the 1970s by Kandu Industries.
 The site is now a parking lot.

 19 North First Street

 See 19-21 Washington Street.